DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Proposed Method

 In this work, we decompose motion within unstabilized video sequences into two levels: global motion and local motion.
 Global motion arises from platform attitude changes and can be approximated by rigid, globally consistent transformations, while local motion remains after global compensation and encompasses non-rigid object dynamics alongside residual background errors.
 This hierarchical motion structure poses stringent requirements on feature learning: the network must capture long-range, cross-frame global dependencies while simultaneously preserving spatial precision and local detail consistency.
 We designed a feature-level motion compensation module that explicitly models temporal consistency, thereby stabilizing feature representations across consecutive frames.

-As illustrated in Fig.~\ref{fig:GLMD}, the proposed GLMD module adopts a dual-branch architecture: a global alignment branch that learns affine transformations to achieve coarse global registration, and a local refinement branch that further models local motion via adaptive, deformable sampling.
+As illustrated in Fig.~\ref{fig:GLMD}, the proposed GLMD module adopts a dual-branch architecture: a global alignment branch that learns affine transformations in the feature space to suppress platform-dominated background motion, and a local refinement branch that models target-intrinsic motion via adaptive, deformable sampling.